 - 1 teaspoon coarse sea salt

 - 1 oolong tea bag

 - 1½ cups sugar

 - 2 tablespoons maple syrup

-- Preheat oven to 300°F. Heat popcorn and oil in covered heavy large pot over medium-high heat until kernels begin to pop.
-Lift pot just barely off of element and shake until popping stops.
-Pour popcorn onto a large baking sheet..
+- Preheat oven to 300°F. Heat the popcorn and oil in a covered, heavy, large pot over medium-high heat until kernels begin to pop.
+Lift pot just barely off of the element and shake until the popping stops.
+Pour the popcorn onto a large baking sheet..

-- Sprinkle salt and cayenne over popcorn and toss to coat.
-Sprinkle bacon and peanuts on top of popcorn.
+- Sprinkle the salt and cayenne over the popcorn and toss to coat.
+Sprinkle the bacon and peanuts on top of popcorn.

-- Bring cream and tea bag just to boil over medium heat.
-Remove from heat and let steep for 15 minutes, occasionally pressing on tea bag with back of spoon to release flavor.
+- Bring the cream and tea bag just to boil over medium heat.
+Remove from heat and let it steep for 15 minutes, occasionally pressing on tea bag with back of a spoon to release the flavour.
 Discard tea bag.

-- Stir sugar, ¼ cup water, and maple syrup in large saucepan over medium-low heat until sugar dissolves.
-Increase heat to high; boil without stirring until syrup turns deep amber, about 13 minutes.
-Remove from heat and immediately add cream (mixture will bubble up).
+- Stir together the sugar, ¼ cup water, and maple syrup in large, high-sided saucepan over medium-low heat until the sugar dissolves.
+Increase the heat to high and boil without stirring until the syrup turns deep amber in colour, about 13 minutes.
+Remove the caramel from heat and immediately add cream (mixture will bubble up, be careful.)
 Stir until blended.
-Immediately drizzle caramel over popcorn mixture; toss to coat with wooden spoons.
+Immediately drizzle the caramel over the popcorn and toss to coat with wooden spoons.

-- Place caramel popcorn in oven and bake until caramel is shiny and coats popcorn, tossing mixture occasionally, about 20 minutes.
-Remove from oven and let cool for 5 minutes.
-Using wooden spoons toss popcorn and breakup any large chunks.
-Let cool another 5 minutes and then toss again.
+- Place the caramel popcorn in the oven and bake until the caramel is shiny and coats the popcorn, tossing occasionally, about 20 minutes.
+Remove from the oven and let it cool for 5 minutes.
+Using wooden spoons toss the popcorn and break up any large chunks.
+Let it cool for another 5 minutes and then toss again.
 Continue this until caramel popcorn is completely cool.